 It's interesting that the early church chose to interpret the death of Jesus in terms of a sacrifice when the prophet Hosea had God say, "For I desire mercy, not sacrifice, and acknowledgment of God rather than burnt offerings."
 (Hosea 6:6) That pretty much destroys the sacrificial system.

-And if Hosea wasn't enough the Prophet Isaiah had God say, "To what purpose is the multitude of your sacrifices unto me? saith the LORD: I am full of the burnt offerings of rams, and the fat of fed beasts; and I delight not in the blood of bullocks, or of lambs, or of he goats."
+And if Hosea wasn't enough, the Prophet Isaiah had God say, "To what purpose is the multitude of your sacrifices unto me? saith the LORD: I am full of the burnt offerings of rams, and the fat of fed beasts; and I delight not in the blood of bullocks, or of lambs, or of he goats."
 (Isaiah 11:1)

 Jesus did NOT have to die for anybody's sins to be forgiven.
 What kind of God would require a death, a life, for forgiveness to happen, particularly require a brutal death.
 The early church could have done a better job understanding Jesus' death.
-In fact, some did, but that's another column.

 The early church messed up a lot of things; nothing more, perhaps, than understanding Jesus' death.